Most recent performance

 15 January 2015

-How The Royal Opera is engaging with the next generation of artists through Monteverdi’s Orfeo, the first great opera.
+How The Royal Opera and the Roundhouse are engaging with the next generation of artists through Monteverdi’s Orfeo, the first great opera.

 14 January 2015